-The Tennis Foundation runs a varied junior programme for wheelchair tennis and the highlight of their competition calendar is the School Games National Finals – where you will be watching the most promising young players battle it out for the medals.
+The LTA deliver a variety of junior opportunities from its Wheelchair Tennis Initiative, inspiring players to pick up a racket, to supported programmes that help those showing early signs of potential.
+The domestic junior highlight is the School Games National Finals – where you will be watching the most promising young players battle it out for the medals.

 Did You Know?

-- Wheelchair tennis was introduced to the Paralympic Games in Seoul, 1988, becoming an official Paralympic sport at the 1992 Paralympics.
+- Wheelchair tennis was introduced to the Paralympic Games as an exhibition event in Seoul, 1988, becoming an official full medal Paralympic sport at the 1992 Paralympics in Barcelona.

-- Wheelchair Tennis was created by Brad Parks, after he was wheelchair-bound following a skiing incident.
+- Wheelchair Tennis was created by American Brad Parks, after he was injured in a skiing accident in 1976.